jorguzman100/05_Day_Planner/README.md

 # 05_Day_Planner

 A calendar application that works as a Personal Agenda, allowing the user to register activities at any day.
-Supports your time planning wiht a month viewer.
+Supports user's time planning wiht a month viewer.
 Built with HTML, CSS, Bootstrap, JavaScript, jQuery and Moment.js.

 ## The Challenge